 Unlike traditional gaming machines, it packs a sleek design that is equipped with a backlit enabled tactile keyboard and a full IPS display.

 Acer Aspire 5 is available in a wide range of AMD processors; however, the base model shares Ryzen 3 3200U, which is still a quality CPU.
-You will be getting a 128GB PCIe NVMe SSD in terms of storage space, which can deliver fast boot time.
+You will be getting a 128GB PCIe NVMe SSD in terms of storage space, which can deliver a fast boot time.

 On top of that, it’s well equipped in the IO section, featuring 1x USB 3.1, 2x USB 2.0 ports, and a single HDMI output.

-If you’re a Python developer as well as a part-time gamer and want an over the edge experience, then the Acer Nitro 5 should be definitely in your league.
+If you’re a Python developer as well as a part-time gamer and want an over-the-edge experience, then the Acer Nitro 5 should be definitely in your league.

 It comes equipped with all the bells and whistles that you see in a traditional gaming laptop but with added convenience.
 Right off the bat, it gives you a solid 8-9-hour battery backup which is hard to find in gaming accessories.